pT-Scripts/GLFTPD-Scripts/README.md

 Full list of current released scripts and modules:

+**pT-PreBot**
-**pT-PreBot** - pT-PreBot is an IRC bot designed for managing pre-release data and integrating with MySQL databases, specifically tailored for eggdrop bots. https://github.com/pT-Scripts/pT-PreBot
+- pT-PreBot is an IRC bot designed for managing pre-release data and integrating with MySQL databases, specifically tailored for eggdrop bots. https://github.com/pT-Scripts/pT-PreBot

+**pT-tmdb**
+- Scripts for fetching TMDB info for GLFTPD on complete race.

+**pT-gtop**
+- Scripts for stats of affils/groups on glftpd.